Support Us

 Emmalyn Burri

-One great example of the impact Master Arts has on these youth through our summer programs is Emmalyn Burri.
+One great example of the impact Master Arts has on youth through our summer programs is Emmalyn Burri.
 Here is Emmalyn’s story:

 Hi, I’m Emmalyn!
 I found Master Arts through their Wayland Youth Camp in 2016 and have since worked my way up to acting in mainstage shows, as well as working on set painting and costumes behind the scenes.
 You may recognize my face from Spread Your Garment Over Me.